Can employees smoke recreational cannabis on campus/while at work?

-Employees are required to inform Humber’s Senior Abilities and Accommodation Specialist, Health and Safety Services; which is part of Human Resources Services.
-They will work with employees and their manager to develop an appropriate accommodation plan, depending on the employee and Humber’s needs.
+Employees are required to inform Humber’s Senior Abilities and Accommodation Specialist, Health and Safety Services, which is part of Human Resources Services.
+They will work with the employee and their manager to develop an appropriate accommodation plan, depending on the employee and Humber’s needs.
 Humber also needs to be informed if you are a medical cannabis user, even if you do not use cannabis at work, if there is a risk of impairment during working hours.
-You are responsible for speaking with your doctor to assess whether there is a possibility of impairment during working hours, which would require disclosure.
+You are responsible for speaking with your doctor to assess whether there is a possibility of impairment during working hours which would require disclosure.

 Can employees consume/ingest recreational cannabis in the workplace?